thomas694/finddupe/README.md

  -j              Follow NTFS junctions and reparse points (off by default) -listlink       hardlink list mode.
 Not valid with -del, -bat, -hardlink,
                  or -rdonly, options
+ -ign <substr>   Ignore file pattern, eg. .bak or .tmp (repeatable) -ref <filepat>  Following file pattern are files that are for reference, NOT to
- filepat         Pattern for files.
+                 be eliminated, only used to check duplicates against (repeatable) filepat         Pattern for files.
 Examples:
                   c:\**        Match everything on drive C
                   c:\**\*.jpg  Match only .jpg files on drive C